NicholasGraalum/CS362-Project/documentation/LIVINGDOC.md

 - **Extensions**: The user searches for  meals in the meal page via the search bar and adds it.
 The user adds a meal via the recommendations page.
 - **Exceptions**: The user adds incorrect meals to the shopping list.
 They search for a meal that doesn’t exist in the DB.

-User can search for specific types of meals (Matthew Sasten)
+User can search for specific types of meals
 - **Actors**: The user
 - **Triggers**: Clicking the ‘Apply Filter’ button
 - **Preconditions**: All meals are shown on the page, the user wants to search by certain specifications (meal type, name, categories)